azc5OQ/bomberman/README.md

-javaFX project
-can be build in intellJ
+javaFX project that can be build in intellJ, java8

 ![](https://github.com/azc5OQ/bomberman/blob/main/img/bomberman1.PNG)